Otari98/Tmog/README.md

 # Tmog
 Addon for TurtleWoW.
 Adds information about your transmog collection on item tooltips.
-This is early version, expect bugs and inaccuracies, report them [here](https://github.com/Otari98/Tmog/issues).
+This is work in progress, expect bugs and inaccuracies, report them [here](https://github.com/Otari98/Tmog/issues).
 ## Instruction
 Download addon, extract into Interface/Addons, remove ```-master```, folder should be named Tmog.<br>